5 HR Challenges. 5 Recognition Solutions.

 —Mike Nelson, Director of Talent Development, Heritage Bank

 In order for recognition to strengthen culture and connection, it must be more than just an HR program.
-It must be a company initiative and an integrated part of your culture and organization.
+It must be a company-wide initiative and an integrated part of your culture and organization.

 What to do